QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 ###### Managing Dependencies Manually through the charts/ Directory

-If more control over dependencies is desired, these dependencies can be expressed explicitly by copying the dependency charts into the `charts/` directory.
+If _more control over dependencies_ is desired, these dependencies can be expressed explicitly by copying the dependency charts into the "charts/" directory.

-A dependency should be an unpacked chart directory but its name cannot start with `_` or `.`.
+A dependency should be an _unpacked_ chart directory but its name cannot start with `_` or `.`.
 Such files are ignored by the chart loader.

 For example, if the WordPress chart depends on the Apache chart, the Apache chart (of the correct version) is supplied in the WordPress chart's `charts/` directory: